 The CPRC has new issue of our annual report on the number of concealed handgun permits in the US.
 A copy of the report is available here.
+Some updated numbers are shown at the bottom of this post.
 Past reports can be viewed here.
 Part of the executive summary is shown here:

 During President Obama’s administration, the number of concealed handgun permits has soared to over 14.5 million – a 215% increase since 2007.
 Among the findings of our report: